2154

 The Radiologist Shortage and the Potential of AI

-In a report released by the Association of American Medical Colleges (AAMC), the data highlighted an urgent need for physicians with a shortage of nearly 122, 000 by 2032.
+In a report released by the Association of American Medical Colleges (AAMC), the data highlighted an urgent need for physicians with a radiologist shortage of nearly 122,000 by 2032.
 In the UK, the situation is equally tight with just ‘2% of radiology departments able to fulfill their imaging reporting requirements within contracted hours’.
-This is according to a report released by the Royal College of Radiologists (RCR) entitled ‘Clinical Radiology U.K. Workforce Census Report 2018.
+This is according to a report released by the Royal College of Radiologists (RCR) entitled ‘Clinical Radiology U.K. Workforce Census Report 2018.’
 The same report found that only one out of every five trusts and health boards in the UK has enough interventional radiologists to provide the service required to perform urgent procedures.

 Across the ocean, the 2018 American College of Radiologists (ACR) Commission on Human Resources Workforce Survey published in 2019 found that, in spite of a positive radiologist job outlook, there was a 30% increase in job openings from 2017 to 2018.

-There’s a dearth of radiologists globally and this is putting pressure on systems already strained by imited resources, aging populations, and complex funding challenges.
+There’s a global shortage of radiologists, and this is putting pressure on systems already strained by imited resources, aging populations, and complex funding challenges.
 It’s also not exactly a welcoming environment for up and coming radiologists as they face reduced reimbursements and increased volumes.
 In the UK, the RCR felt that the NHS wasn’t employing enough radiologists to provide ‘safe and effective care’.
 The RCR also found that the existing radiologist shortage sits at 1, 104 with it possibly increasing to as much as 1, 867 by 2023 which is a concerning statistic when looked at alongside the increase in CT and MRI scans that went up by 10% year-on-year since 2013.

 Physician on computer radiology scans